builtenvdata/simulated-design/docs/README.md

 8. Open a pull request.

 ## References
-Ozsarac V., Pereira N., Mohamed H., Romão X., and O'Reilly G. J. (2025).
-The Built Environment Data Framework for Simulated Design and Vulnerability Modelling in Earthquake Engineering. *Manuscript submitted for publication*.
+Ozsarac, V., Pereira, N., Mohamed, H., Romão, X., & O’Reilly, G. J. (2025).
+The Built Environment Data Framework for Simulated Design and Vulnerability Modelling in Earthquake Engineering.
+Earthquake Engineering & Structural Dynamics. https://doi.org/10.1002/eqe.4378

 ## License
 This project is licensed under the AGPL-3.0 license.
 See the LICENSE file for details.